kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 2. **Derive the bound** from the kernel image size when the memory manager is initialized; when it cannot be derived, keep the exact comparison.
-3. **A memory manager policy option** (`memoryManagerPolicyOptions`, a new `KubeletConfiguration` field that mirrors `cpuManagerPolicyOptions` and `topologyManagerPolicyOptions`) to disable the tolerance or pin the bound.
+3. **A memory manager policy option** (`memoryManagerPolicyOptions`, a new `KubeletConfiguration` field shaped like `topologyManagerPolicyOptions`) that turns the tolerance on and can pin the bound.
+The exact comparison stays the default even with the feature gate enabled: enabling is a double opt-in, the gate makes the option available and the option turns the tolerance on, as for the other kubelet policy options.

-kubernetes/kubernetes#140473 (parts 1-2) and kubernetes/kubernetes#142121
-(part 3) are reference implementations that ground the discussion; the design in this document is what counts.

 ### User Stories

-- As a cluster administrator running the memory manager `Static` policy, when a reboot (a kernel update, a power event) happens to move the memory a NUMA node reports, which is the case on some reboots and not others, I want kubelet to come back `Ready` on its own.
+- As a cluster administrator running the memory manager `Static` policy, when a reboot (a kernel update, a power event) happens to move the memory a NUMA node reports, which is the case on some reboots and not others, I want to set `memory-drift-tolerance: auto` once and have kubelet come back `Ready` on its own.
 Today it fails until someone deletes `/var/lib/kubelet/memory_manager_state` on that node, and that workaround is the problem.
 - As a cluster administrator, when a node really loses memory (a failed DIMM, a changed `systemReserved`) I still want kubelet to refuse to start on the stale state, so that pods with pinned memory are not silently under-served.
-- As a cluster administrator of a strictly controlled fleet, I want to keep the exact comparison, or decide myself how much drift is acceptable, through the memory manager policy options.
+- As a cluster administrator of a strictly controlled fleet, I want nothing to change unless I ask for it: the exact comparison stays until I set the option, and I can pin exactly how much drift is acceptable.

 ### Risks and Mitigations